Whether you are an entry or professional sushi chef, you will definitely need a sushi knife to assist in the preparation of sushi.

 First, you need to know the different sushi knives available.

-This is a heavy-duty meat clever, and it is ideal for cutting through the cartilage of fish and bones.
+This is a heavy-duty meat cleaver, and it is ideal for cutting through the cartilage of fish and bones.
 The sushi knife is not ideal for home sushi makers.

-Mostly, it’s used by pro sushi chefs who spend most of their times preparing a whole fish for sushi.
+Mostly, it’s used by pro sushi chefs who spend most of their time preparing a whole fish for sushi.

 The Seba Bocho has to be sharp and heavy, and this Sane Tatsu Japanese Yasugi Forged steel knife is the best you can get.